VitorSauzen/vitor_emanuel/README.md

 ---
 # 3. Visão geral do sistema
-Descrição do sistema e suas relações
+## 3.1.
+Descrição do sistema do ponto de vista do usuário final

 ---
 # 4. Diagrama ER